You are here

 Ultimately, through the OICC, faculty will earn a certificate of completion through Extended Learning (not a formal degree certificate) and gain a comprehensive understanding of best practices related to online teaching and learning.
 Additionally, participants will begin to build an online course that supports student success.
 Although they will not have a fully completed online course at the end of the OICC, faculty will have a strong foundation upon which to build the rest of their courses.
 Furthermore, at the conclusion of the OICC, faculty may continue to work with their personal instructional designer to finalize their course design.

 Each week participants will be required to complete asynchronous activities that do not require them to be online at the same time as their instructors and classmates.
 Additionally, they are required to attend one synchronous session scheduled during the ten-week period.

 The application requires a brief survey as well as the faculty member’s Chair and Dean approval.
 Enrollment is limited.
 Applications are sent via ISU Today prior to the start of each semester.

 Some participants may be eligible for a $2,000 stipend; this stipend is typically awarded to Foundational Studies courses or new online programs and is determined by Extended Learning.

-If you have questions regarding this application process, the stipend eligibility, or the course itself, please contact the Interim Executive Director of Extended Learning, Samantha Penney (email@example.com; 812-237-4394).
+If you have questions regarding this application process, the stipend eligibility, or the course itself, please contact the Distance Learning Director, Samantha Penney (email@example.com; 812-237-4394).